 What are Pinwheel phones?
 They are a new way to look at cell phones for kids.
-It’s a phone with its own system with apps endorsed by therapists, access and controls approved by parents, and kids really do love them.
+It's a phone with its own system with apps endorsed by therapists, access and controls approved by parents, and kids really do love them as a starter phone.
 The point is to think of kids in every aspect of the design process.
-We’re trying them out and reporting what we find!
+We're trying them out and reporting what we find!
+This article is an honest review based on our personal experience with the Pinwheel phone.

 Jump to: